Available in PDF

 Mr. Mikhelson has a penchant for investing in and implementing projects that benefit society as a whole.
 He has initiated and supports social programs in education, culture and sport.

 He is the head of N-Trans (former “Severstaltrans”), a leading transport service operator in the CIS and Baltic states.

-In August 2009, Sergy Popov joined the Board of Directors of MDM Bank and is currently the Board’s deputy chairman.
+In August 2009, Sergy Popov joined the Board of Directors of MDM Bank.

 In 2000, he was one of the original designers and developers of MDM Industrial Group’s corporate strategy and joined the group’s Board of Directors.
 In addition, he was previously a member of the Board of Directors of RAO UES of Russia, TMK, EuroChem, and Siberian Coal Energy Company SUEK.
 In 1996, he helped cofound the MDM trading and industrial company.

 From 1994-1996 he was a partner and the commercial director of Prodkontrakt, LLC.

 In 1993 he became a partner in the Ural-Siberian Commercial and Industrial Company.